 REI Trailmade Trekking Poles

-The REI Trailmade Trekking Poles are a great product and have a lower cost to them.
-They come with all of the needed accessories like mud baskets and rubber tips.
+The REI Trailmade Trekking Poles are a great product and have a lower cost.
+They come with all the necessary accessories, such as mud baskets and rubber tips.
 They fit comfortably in the palm of your hand and they use lever locks instead of twist locks.
 These are a good option for people wanting a first set of trekking poles.

 Black Diamond, arguably, makes the best trekking poles on the market.
-The carbon fiber in these Alpine Carbon Cork Trekking Poles makes them extremely lightweight, making them great for backpackers and alpine climbs.
+The carbon fiber in these Pursuit Shock Trekking Poles makes them extremely lightweight, making them great for backpackers and alpine climbs.
 The cork handle molds to the palm of your hand after continued use.
 The mud baskets are sold separately, which I will say is a downside.

 Black Diamond Distance Carbon Z Trekking Poles